MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/cloud-deployment-network-considerations.md

 #### Cluster node IP considerations

-Some considerations to keep in mind for IP addresses:
+Here are the summarized considerations for the IP addresses:

 |#  | Considerations  |
 |---------|---------|